-[Rule 6.2.3 amended by Resolution of 22 July 1995]
+[Rules 6.1 & 6.2 amended by Resolution of 4 September 2014]

-- 6.2.4 At least two members who are men and two members who are women: - 6.2.5 At least two members who, in the opinion of the Council, practice mainly at the criminal bar. - 6.2.6 One associate member who shall be appointed by Council.
-[Rule 6.2.6 inserted by resolution of 25 August 2012] - 6.3 If any casual vacancy occurs in the office of the President the President-Elect (if any) shall thereupon assume office as President until the next Annual General Meeting.
+6.3 If any casual vacancy occurs in the office of the President the President-Elect (if any) shall thereupon assume office as President until the next Annual General Meeting.
 If there is no President-Elect the Council may appoint a person, whether already a member of the Council or not, to fill the office of President.
 If the person so appointed is already a member of the Council, the further vacancy so created shall be filled in terms of Rule 6.4.
 The period served by a President who takes office pursuant to this Rule shall not be counted as a term as President for the purposes of Rule 7.4.2A.

-[Former Rule 6.3 replaced by Resolution on 16 August 2008]
+[Rule 6.3 amended by Resolution on 16 August 2008]

-- 6.4 If any casual vacancy occurs in the office of member of the Council, the Council may - - 6.4.1 Appoint a member of the Association to fill that vacancy; or - 6.4.2 Hold an election to be conducted as nearly as the circumstances may allow in the manner set out in Rule 7 on a date to be fixed by the Council to fill that vacancy. - 6.5 The Council may appoint up to 4 of its members to be Vice Presidents of the Association and the persons so appointed shall, along with any President-Elect, assist the President with his or her duties.
-In making those appointments as Vice President, the Council shall have regard to the desirability of having so far as practicable a Vice President in Auckland, Wellington, the South Island and the provincial areas.
+- 6.4 If any casual vacancy occurs in the office of member of the Council, the Council may - - 6.4.1 Appoint a member of the Association to fill that vacancy; or - 6.4.2 Hold an election to be conducted as nearly as the circumstances may allow in the manner set out in Rule 7 on a date to be fixed by the Council to fill that vacancy.